 Namibia is beautiful.
 Home to the world’s most ancient desert, the highest sand dunes and second-deepest canyon, it is rugged and wild.
 The towering sand dunes, wild coastline, abundance of wildlife and seemingly-endless plains make it one of southern Africa’s most visited destinations.
 And it’s getting increasingly popular.
-With the camps already in high demand over the next year, and bookings already coming for 2019, we strongly recommend booking ahead.
+With the camps already in high demand over the next year, and bookings already coming in for 2020, we strongly recommend booking ahead.

 Fish River Canyon

-The jaw-dropping Fish River Canyon is said to be the second largest canyon in the world, after the Grand Canyon.
+The jaw-dropping Fish River Canyon is said to be the second-largest canyon in the world, after the Grand Canyon.
 Located in the far south of the country, this area is often missed but it shouldn’t be.
 Relax and enjoy the tranquillity at Fish River Canyon Lodge, which sits on the edge of the canyon.
 Hike through the canyon and ascend in time for sundowners from one of the many sublime viewpoints.